 About ‘The Sound Sniffer’

-The Sound Sniffer is a music blog which is still only a baby – Founded and run by Kevin Coakley in early 2019.
+The Sound Sniffer is a music blog which is still only a baby – Founded by Kevin Coakley in early 2019.
 He is a music writer and autobiographical ghostwriter.
 ‘The Sound Sniffer’ has also run showcases in London since Oct 2019.
-The showcases are picked from artists we find in our submissions inbox.
+The showcases are picked from artists found in the submissions inbox.